holochain/holochain-wasmer/README.md

 - [wasmer](https://wasmer.io/): one of the best wasm implementations for Rust
 - [holochain_serialization](https://github.com/holochain/holochain-serialization): our crates to normalize serialization at the byte level
-- [holonix](https://github.com/holochain/holonix): specifically the nightly Rust version management and wasm tooling
+- [holonix](https://github.com/holochain/holonix): specifically the Rust version management and wasm tooling

 ## How to use